Getting Started

 Prequisites

 Head Start requires Node.js to be installed.
-See /.nvmrc for the correct version.
+See .node-version for the correct version.

 Create a repository